Kola0D246/TENSORS-SIH2025/docs/data-schema.md

 > All user-defined fields of two distinct rows in a table **cannot have the same value simultaneously**.

+## 🌐 Data type used

+1. key -> datatype for primary and foreign key. can be int or hexdec, but must be same across database
+2. int -> integer
+3. String -> string
+4. encrypted -> password, sensitive data
+5. dropdown -> has selected values only
+6. timestamp -> full date time YYYY-MM-DD HH:MM:SS
+7. time (hh:mm) -> hour:min

 ---

 ## 🏢 Site Data — Global